 Images depict Zach (they/them), a tall fat person with thin purple hair, wearing an abstract, hand painted, pink and colorful, quilt coat and makeup mirroring the petal patterns on the garment.

+Art Museum from bed is a distributed exhibition that show work in the homes of disabled folks in conjunction with an in-person exhibition at a gallery.
 For years I was tricked into the idea that real art is in art museums, real artists were the ones with galleries, selling big.
 Sometimes I still fall back into that mindset.
 But that hierarchy is yet another symptom of white supremacy, of patriarchy, of classism.
 Art Museum from Bed is a new/old way of exhibiting work and I believe it is vital not just to the future of my personal practice but also how to think about art objects' role in society.

+As the sculptures move from my home, to community homes, to the gallery and back to community homes again they create connected stories.
 They function as histories.
 Made in my home, hosted in yours, made by my hands, held in yours.
 They function as vessels.
 Made from the tailpipe of abundance, made from wasted time.
 They function as bodies.
 Made from gut punch and wet eyes, made from loud brain and heat.

 Synthetic Self